Vinicius-LopesLeite/TuntsChallenge/README.md

 Follow the next steps to sucessfully execute the program

-1- First you will need to have the PHP installed in your system, you can use the following link to install it: https://www.php.net/downloads.php
+1- First you will need to have the PHP installed in your system, I strongly recommend to install by the xampp installer: https://www.apachefriends.org/download.html
+   Or you can use the following link to install it direct from to original source: https://www.php.net/downloads.php

 2- Second you will need the Composer - A Dependency Manager used for PHP - You can download it by their own website: https://getcomposer.org/download/